1989 African U-16 Qualifying for World Cup

 The 1989 African U-16 Qualifying for World Cup was a qualifying edition organized by the Confederation of African Football (CAF) into the FIFA U-16 World Championship.
-The three winners qualified to the 1989 FIFA U-16 World Championship.
+The three winners qualified for the 1989 FIFA U-16 World Championship.

 First round

-The first leg matches were played on either 2 or 3 July 1988.
-The second leg matches were played on either 16 or 24 July 1988.
+The first leg matches were played on 2 and 3 July 1988.
+The second leg matches were played on 16 and 24 July 1988.
 The winners advanced to the Second round.

 Morocco advanced after 2−0 on aggregate.